How to Make a Startup Organizational Chart?

 3. Make a Mock-up Organizational Chart

 Once you have a bag full of everything you need to know, start making a draft for your startup org chart.
 A mock-up is what you want the chart to look like once you finish working on it.
 In your draft, decide how you want your chart to look like in the final output.
-Always begin from the highest-ranked position, such as managers and team leaders and then go down to those departments with a lower position.
+Always begin from the highest-ranked position, like managers, team leaders, and list the other departments of lower position.
 Gather all the pieces of information you needed as well.

 5. Double-check the Org Chart